 ● Easy Installation – It’s very easy if you want to install a standard electric fireplace.
 Pick a room and select the best wall for it.
 Once you have found the best wall, place the fireplace down there and plug it into a 120-volt standard electrical outlet.

 ● Any Room in Your Home – Because electric fireplaces don’t require any kind of venting to use them, you can actually install them in any room of your home.
 You aren’t limited to just the main room.
-You can put it in your bedroom, home office, dining room, and more.
+You can put it in your bedroom, home office, dining room (learn about why is an electric fireplace best for the dining room), and more.

 ● Heat Efficiency – These fireplaces are very efficient due to the infrared heating element and the lack of any ventilation where the heat can escape.
 This means you can expect really good savings on your heating bill.